On the legality of IAB consent banners

 The Sirdata cooperative, a CMP under constraints

-- For users located on French territory, Sirdata requires the famous “Dark Pattern” validated by the CNIL.
+• For users located on French territory, Sirdata requires the famous “Dark Pattern” validated by the CNIL.

-- When the user reconsiders their choices, a button "Refuse everything and continue" is available.
+• When the user reconsiders their choices, a "Refuse everything and continue" button is available.

-- The option "Refuse everything" is however not available on the initial consent banner.
+• The "Refuse everything" option, however, is not available on the initial consent banner.

-Sirdata and the illegality of TCF
+Sirdata and the illegality of the TCF

 Generally speaking, publishers who have followed our advice are not at risk due to this judgment and do not have data to delete, nor do their partners, nor the obligation to “pop” again to obtain new consent.

-TC String— in itself does not directly identify people or devices but, once the choice is stored on the user's device, a CMP has the possibility of assigning a unique identifier to thisTC String, that is to say the IP address of the device on which it is stored.
-The possibility of combining theTC Stringand the IP address implies that it is information about an identifiable user.
+The APD therefore confirms that the choice – the TC String — in itself does not directly identify people or devices but, once the choice is stored on the user's device, a CMP has the possibility of assigning a unique identifier to this TC String, that is to say the IP address of the device on which it is stored.
+The possibility of combining the TC String and the IP address implies, in its view, that this is information relating to an identifiable user.

-TC String). - The capture, dissemination and processing of personal data by adtech companies.
+• The capture, dissemination and processing of personal data by adtech companies.

-With regard to the lawfulness and fairness of the processing, the Litigation Chamber distinguishes between two processing activities: on the one hand, the actual entry of the consent signal, objections and user preferences in the
+With regard to the lawfulness and fairness of the processing, the Litigation Chamber distinguishes between two processing activities: on the one hand, the actual entry of the consent signal, objections and user preferences in the TC String by the CMPs (a), and, on the other hand, the collection and dissemination of users' personal data by the participating organizations (b).
+(403)

 This leads the Litigation Chamber to conclude that the defendant together with the participating CMPs, publishers and adtech providers must be considered joint controllers with regard to the collection and dissemination of users' preferences, objections and consent, as well as the further processing of their personal data.
 (402)